Law School / Faculty

 Prior to joining UMass Law, Professor Ho taught at Washburn University School of Law.
 He was the inaugural fellow at the Institute for Law Teaching and Learning, co-sponsored by the law schools at Gonzaga University, Washburn University, and the University of Arkansas, Little Rock.
-Professor Ho formerly practiced in the Los Angeles area, as an associate at Marron & Associates, where he handled complex civil litigation cases in employment and wage-and-hour matters.
+Professor Ho formerly practiced in the Los Angeles area, handling complex civil litigation matters in employment and wage-and-hour cases.
 He is currently a member of the State Bar of California.